Micah Hamilton: Manchester City

 Micah Philippe Jude Hamilton was born on 13 November 2003 in Manchester, where he was raised.
 He came through the academy at Manchester City having signed with the club for the first time as a nine-year old.

 On 23 September 2017, as a 13-year-old, Hamilton, operating as a ball boy for the Citizens' senior team in a Premier League match at home to Crystal Palace, was filmed receiving instructions from manager Pep Guardiola.

 Hamilton was promoted from the Man City U18 side to the U21s at the start of the 2023–24 season, and represented the club in the EFL Trophy in September 2023.

 Hamilton was included in the Man City first team squad for an EFL Cup tie against Newcastle United in September 2023.
 He made his professional debut on 13 December 2023, starting in the UEFA Champions League in the Citizens' last group stage match, away at Red Star Belgrade, scoring his first goal in the 19th minute in a 3–2 victory.
 He was included in the Manchester City squad that travelled to Saudi Arabia to play in the 2023 FIFA Club World Cup.

 Middlesbrough

 On 9 August 2024, Hamilton joined Championship club Middlesbrough on a four-year deal.

 On 23 January 2025, Hamilton joined League One club Stockport County on loan until the end of the season.

+Hamilton was a surprise selection in the Championship game against Blackburn Rovers on 26th December 2025, after a year out of the first team picture, but was withdrawn at half time after a disappointing first half performance.